Last updated on December 2nd, 2019

 We go into more detail about promoting your podcast on social media in our full guide: How to Promote a Podcast on Social Media.

 That said, some of your content should be self-promotional.
-Aim for an 80/20 spread.
-80% of content should be valuable.
-20% should be promotional.
+Aim for an 80/20 spread, 80% of content should be valuable and 20% should be promotional.

 Help a Reporter Out (HARO) is a service that connects journalists with authoritative sources.
 By enrolling in the platform as a source, media people will reach out to you when they have questions or need comments for articles, TV, or radio.
 In exchange, they’ll quote you and link to your site.

-Your page should have one purpose: To get people to listen to an episode.
-Fill the page with information to help them make that leap, such as…
+Your landing page should have one purpose: to get people to listen to an episode.
+Fill it with information to help them make that leap, such as: